MusemB/Prime-number-checker/README.md

 what this means is that since the factors of a non prime number are paired, we can look at the smaller factors that reside on the interval of <a href="https://www.codecogs.com/eqnedit.php?latex=2\leq\sqrt&space;x." target="_blank"><img src="https://latex.codecogs.com/gif.latex?2\leq\sqrt&space;x." title="2\leq\sqrt x." /></a>
-this is becuase there are no two natural numbers that are >x^(1/2) and multiply to x
+this is becuase there are no two natural numbers, where one of them is >x^(1/2) and multiply to x

 here is my proof of it: